Mikael-RnD/UiPath-Test/README.md

 Outputs:
 - testExecutionLinks - Comma-separated list of URLs to directly access the test execution(s) triggered by this action
-- testResults - Markdown formatted table listing the tests that have been run and whether they passed or failed
+- testResults - Markdown formatted table listing the tests that have been run and whether they passed or failed.
+Each project tested get its table with a link to the test run in Orchestrator as part of its header

 Example usage: